schnapster/Magma/README.md

 Big shout-out to the to the original authors and maintainers for doing great work!

-Besides making use of most of the code for handling the Opus library and audio packets, Magma reuses some of JDAs APIs, namely:
+Besides making use of most of the code for handling audio packets, Magma reuses some of JDAs APIs, namely:
 - IAudioSendSystem
 - IAudioSendFactory